FBC: Firebreak - A Paranatural Co‑Op Shooter in the Control Universe

 Pricing & Post‑Launch Content

-• Post‑Launch Updates: All new playable missions (“Jobs”) are free for owners; optional cosmetics available
+• Post‑Launch Updates: All new playable missions (“Jobs”) are available for free as an owners of the game; optional cosmetics available

 Check out the Official release trailer: